+ams touts 'precision policing

+Adams has said police acted with professionalism in mass arrests on col-lege campuses, which included using a SWAT vehicle to enter Hamilton Hall, the occupied Columbia building, "The NYPD's precision policing enple inside were Columbia students, based on the questions they asked.
+At NYPD headquarters, he was in a holding cell with about 60 other men.
+He stayed there for about five hours.
+One person next to him on the bench said he was from Columbia and had been at Hamilton Hall, the occupied school building police raided using flash-barg remarks and whore police flash-bang grenades, and where police errantly fired a gunshot indoors.
+The man Pflugfelder saw was visibly bruised, including a black eye.

-He said he told the female police officer arresting him: "You've just arrested your first faculty member."
-He said she responded, "This is for your protection." ams touts 'precision policing Adams has said police acted with professionalism in mass arrests on col-lege campuses, which included using a SWAT vehicle to enter Hamilton Hall, the occupied Columbia building, "The NYPD's precision policing encalm, and that there were no injuries of calm, and that there were no injuries or violent clashes," Adams told reporters on Wednesday, the day after the arrests.
-But Jennvine Wong, supervising attorney at the nonprofit Legal Aid Society's police accountability project, said Pflugfelder's arrest raises questions about whether NYPD escalated rather than de-escalated situations.
-It also may have violated laws protecting citizens' right to record volice interactions. zens' right to record police interactions zens right to record poince interactions.
-"Generally speaking, there is still a First Amendment right to record in public as long as they re not interfering with police," Wong said.
+calm, and that there were no injuries o

+calm, and that there were no injuries or violent clashes," Adams told reporters on Wednesday, the day after the arrests.
+But Jennvine Wong, supervising at-torney at the nonprofit Legal Aid Soci-ety's police accountability project, said Pflugfelder's arrest raises questions about whether NYPD escalated rather than de-escalated situations.
+It also may have violated laws protecting citi-zens' right to record public interactions zens' right to record police interactions Zens nght to record poice interactions.
+"Generally speaking, there is still a First Amendment right to record in pub-lic as long as they're not interfering with police," Wong said.
 "To me, this sounds like a devious arrest."

 By Pflugfelder's account, he was the third arrested person to enter an NYPD van.
 Ten people would fill the van that took him downtown.
 Pflugfelder said he has "claustrophobic tendencies," and during the ride, he asked others to help him take his mind off his feelings.
-He gathered during the ride that most peoole inside were Columbia students. ple inside were Columbia students, based on the questions they asked.
-At NYPD headquarters, he was in a holding cell with about 60 other men.
-He stayed there for about five hours.
-One person next to him on the bench said he was from Columbia and had been at Hamilton Hall, the occupied school building police raided using flesh hang gronades and where police flash-bang grenades, and where police errantly fired a gunshot indoors.
-The man Pflugfelder saw was visibly bruised, including a black eye.
-"The violence against protesters was extreme," said Corinna Mullin, an adjunct assistant professor of political science at John Jay College of Criminal Justice, part of CUNY, at a recent news conference.
-Mullin was among those ar conterence.
+He gathered during the ride that most peoole inside were Columbia students.

+"The violence against protesters was extreme," said Corinna Mullin, an ad-junct assistant professor of political sci-ence at John Jay College of Criminal Justice, part of CUNY, at a recent news conference.
+Mullin was among those ar conference.
 Mullin was among those ar-rested April 30 at City College.
+Irene Mulvey, the president of the American Association of University Professors, said the group has several eyewitness accounts of what she called unnecessarily violent responses what started as peaceful protests.

+Pflugfelder has yet to have the relax-ing day he's sought after nearly three decades of teaching.
+In jail, police made him remove his shoelaces.
+He's kept them unlaced since then, as a reminder.
+Contributing: Mike James, USA TODAY

+USC shuts campus, police tear down encampment

+John Bacon